Nateme16/NEbeach-disparity/README.md

 # NEbeach-disparity
-Project connecting Airsage data to EPA BEACON
+Project connecting Airsage mobility data to EPA BEACON which contains measurements of bacteria conditions in coastal waters